 Evening was fast approaching, and we still had a few things we wanted to see before bidding goodbye to Maastricht.
 When we reached Helpoort, it was enveloped in the sinister dimness of imminent dusk.
 Apart from defense purposes, it was used to store gunpowder from the 17th century.
 As the oldest standing city gate in Netherlands, Helpoort is a national monument, and also contains a small museum.
 But on that day, we were content to look at its blood-red windows from the outside.

-What we missed and you shouldn’t (if you can help it): The strikingly shaped Bonnefanten art museum, Mount Saint Peter, home to Fort Pieter and an underground network of caves, and more caverns in Zonneberg and Grotten Noord.
+Other top things to do in Maastricht: The strikingly shaped Bonnefanten art museum, Mount Saint Peter, home to Fort Pieter and an underground network of caves, and more caverns in Zonneberg and Grotten Noord.
 We couldn’t do these because it was Christmas Eve (a holiday), and the caves can only be accessed through guided tours.
 And of course, the sun was setting!

 Have you been to Maastricht or any other places with gateways to hell?
 Leave a comment and let us know!